0x80/firestore-facade/packages/facade/README.md

 Subcollections are defined under `sub`.
 Currently, one level of nesting is supported.

-In this example the collection names in Firestore are snake-cased, but if your names are camel-cased the key names should mirror that.
+In this example the collection names in Firestore are snake-cased, but if yours are camel-cased the key names should mirror that.

-The empty objects are only there to connect the types to runtime data so that they can be consumed by the facade factory function.
+The empty objects are only there to connect the types to runtime data so that the type information can be consumed by the facade factory function.

-> @TODO explain in more detail.

-### 3. Generate Facade Factory Function
+### 3. Generate The Facade Factory Function

-The next step is to generate the facade code by passing the location of the configuration file to the `generate-facade` command:
+The next step is to generate the facade code by passing the location of the configuration file you just created to the `generate-facade` executable.
+From the root of your repository the command would look something like:

 `npx generate-facade ./src/my-document-types-config.ts`